 And the next time you see a Coyote think of how many rodents a day they put away that won’t be in your yards and homes.
 Let’s see 4 voles in 5 minutes and how many hours a day do Coyotes hunt?

 It isn’t rocket science.

-Although I have written this because of a local Utah issue much of what I have written applies to every state in America.
+Birds and wildlife can reduce the high populations of Farmington Utah’s voles if we just give it a chance before grabbing poison or adding to the feral cat problem.
+Although I have written this because of a local Utah issue concerning the voles much of what I have written applies to every state in America.